Keirrak/Keirrak/README.md

 My current rabbit hole aligns with my interests, I’m learning how to assess risk via subject matter expert reports and, when I can, social media.
 This goes beyond identifying toxic comments to learning the precursors to pulling a Sarah Palin.
 (That’s “Going Rogue” for those of you that have no idea about a Sarah Palin.
 For those who are politically astute, pick your poison on either book!)

-(I kid about an image having a finite answer, I know computer vision is more complex than that.
-Are you digging a hole for an IED or sweeping your dirt farm?)

 <!---
 Keirrak/Keirrak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.